cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ## Cosmos Accounts

 At the core of every Cosmos Account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
 From this mnemonic, it is possible to create any number of Cosmos accounts, i.e. pairs of private key/public key.
+This is called HD Wallet (see [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for more information on HD Wallet).

 ```
      Account 0                         Account 1                         Account 2